phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-Example: assuming a generic class `Hat<T>` (as per the [example given above](#826-template)) a specialized class explicitly supplying the type variable `T` can be defined as follows:
+Example: assuming a generic class `Hat<T>` (as per the [example given above](#826-template)) a specialized class explicitly supplying the template type `T` can be defined as follows:

     /**
      * @extends Box<Hat>